xmos/lib_xua/lib_xua/doc/rst/using_adv_i2s.rst

 .. note::

-    All of these ports must be buffered, width 32.
+    All of these ports must be 1-bit ports, 32-bit buffed.
 Based on whether the xCORE is bus slave/master the ports must be declared as input/output respectively

 These ports must then be passed to the ``XUA_AudioHub()`` task appropriately.